 Clothworkers' Building North, Room 1.07

 Matt is a PhD student at the School of Media and Communication, University of Leeds, and is supported by a full WRoCAH AHRC studentship.
-His research looks at political storytelling, with a particular focus on the increasing use of anecdotes by British political leaders.
+His research looks at political storytelling, with a particular focus on the increasing use of personal stories and anecdotes by British politicians.
 His work is supervised across two schools, by Professor Stephen Coleman from the School of Media and Communication, and Dr Fiona Douglas from the School of English.
 He holds an MA in Political Communication (2017) and a BA in English Language (2014), both obtained from the University of Leeds.
 He is currently an Educational Outreach Fellow, and a member of the school’s political performance group.
 Outside his academic studies, Matt previously worked as an EFL teacher in Barcelona.

 - Political storytelling

 Political Performance Reading Group